ECCC-MSC/open-data/docs/msc-data/nwp_rdps/readme_rdps-datamart_en.md

 | (i,j) coordinate of North Pole | (456.2; 732.4) |
 | grid orientation (with respect to j axis) | -111.0° |

-There is also a pre-formatted [ASCII file containing the geographical coordinates](https://meteo.gc.ca/grib/10km_res.bz2) of each grid point.

 ## Filename nomenclature

 Note : all hours are in UTC.